szabgab/rust.code-maven.com/pages/split-string-into-two-variables.md

     - collect
     - turbofish
     - Some
-todo:
-    - article with the title turbofish ::<>
 ---

 We have a string that has two parts separated by a character. e.g. a colon like this: **"localhost:5000"**.
 How can we assign the two parts to two separate variables?